An4s0/i8i/README.md

 # Usage

 Once the server is running, you can access the i8i URL shortener by visiting the application in your browser.
-You can shorten URLs, view analytics (once implemented), and manage your links.
+You can shorten URLs, view analytics, and manage your links.

 - **Shorten a URL**: Simply input the long URL you want to shorten and click the "Shorten" button.
-- **Analytics**: Track the performance of your links by checking clicks, user locations, and devices (coming soon).
+- **Analytics**: Track the performance of your links by checking clicks, user locations, os and browsers.
 - **QR Codes**: Generate QR codes for any URL (coming soon).

 </div>